Hashkafa: Redemption

-Since the emergence of the Zionist movement, many questions have arisen about the permissibility of an autonomous Jewish state in the Land of Israel prior to the arrival of the Messiah.
+Since the emergence of the Zionist movement, many questions have arisen about the permissibility of an autonomous Jewish state in the Holy Land before the arrival of the Messiah.
 This issue is especially complicated because the Jewish homeland is partly governed by secular Jews who are not strictly Orthodox.
-Modern-day Israel is thus a particularly antagonistic subject because the line between hashkafa and halakha in this area is blurry.
+Modern-day Israel is thus a particularly contentious subject because the boundary between hashkafa and halakha in this area is blurred.

-There are some who oppose the State of Israel in its entirety, and reject its legitimacy; see Three Oaths.

-Religious Zionists and Modern Orthodox Jews view the State of Israel as the first step in the process of redemption; Torat Eretz Yisrael is a body of writing devoted to this topic.
-Certain Hasidic groups, Satmar is the best known, believe that an autonomous Jewish state in the Land of Israel is forbidden by Jewish law, and label Zionists as heretics.
+Some oppose Israel in its entirety and reject its legitimacy; see Three Oaths.
+Religious Zionists and Modern Orthodox Jews view Israel as the first step in the process of redemption; Torat Eretz Yisrael is a body of writing devoted to this topic.
+Certain Hasidic groups, of which Satmar is the largest and best-known, believe that an autonomous Jewish state in the Holy Land is forbidden by halakha and label Zionists as heretics.

 Social life

 For many within the Orthodox Jewish world, self-identity stems from subscribing to a specific hashkafa; therefore, hashkafa plays a central role in the social life of observant Jews.
-Hashkafas create cultures that can be very different.
+Hashkafot create cultures that can be very different.
 In the United States, Modern Orthodox Jews cluster to form tight-knit communities that have their own synagogues, high schools, and community centers.
 Hasidic Jews also tend to live amongst themselves because cross-cultural social integration is difficult.
-Jews of similar hashkafas prefer to live together because they share much in common.
+Jews of similar hashkafot prefer to live together because they share much in common.

 Marriage and dating: shidduchim

-Shidduchim, matching two people together for marriage, is heavily influenced by hashkafas.
-Jewish blogs are rife with posts about the marital compatibility of men and women who have different hashkafas.
-Dating websites, like JWed and JDate, require members to fill in a box about their hashkafa.
-People assume that if a husband and wife have similar hashkafas, they will most likely have a happy marriage.
+Shidduchim, the practice of matching two people for marriage, is heavily influenced by hashkafot.
+Jewish blogs are rife with posts about the marital compatibility of men and women who have different hashkafot.
+Dating websites, like JWed.com and JDate, require members to fill in a box about their hashkafa.
+People assume that if a husband and wife have similar hashkafot, they will most likely have a happy marriage.